Lynn Hirschberg: Controversies

 Hirschberg has been the subject of ire from several of her interviewees.
-In 1992, she wrote a piece for Vanity Fair about Courtney Love who was then pregnant with her daughter Frances Bean Cobain.
-Hirschberg quoted Love talking about taking heroin while pregnant.
-As a result, Cobain was removed from the care of her parents by child protective services shortly after her birth while an investigation was launched.
-In response Love left Hirschberg a threatening message on her answering machine.
-Love also recorded and released a bootleg song called Bring Me the Head of Lynn Hirschberg.
+In 1992, she wrote a piece for Vanity Fair about Courtney Love, who was then pregnant with her daughter Frances Bean Cobain.
+The article contained six factual errors, in addition to misrepresenting the medical implications of Love's past heroin usage, but it caused Cobain to be removed from the care of her parents by Child Protective Services shortly after her birth while an investigation was launched.
+It is also credited for unfairly turning public opinion against Love and Cobain for years to come, as well as incurring enormous legal fees from them.
+In response to the article, Love left Hirschberg a threatening message on her answering machine.
+Love also recorded and released a bootleg song called "Bring Me the Head of Lynn Hirschberg" and blamed Hirschberg in part for Cobain's suicide.

+In January 1996, Hirschberg wrote an article in the New York Times alleging that Faith Evans cheated on her husband, Christopher "The Notorious B.I.G."
+Wallace, with Wallace's friend and rival Tupac Shakur, something Evans has consistently denied.